heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-Ȣ. The door from Euston, one of a thousand doors in the corridor, one of a thousand corridors beneath Ashen House, threading the galaxy in webs of otherspace.
+Ȣ. The portal from Euston, one of a thousand portals dotted along the tunnel, one of a thousand tunnels intertwining the vast space beneath Ashen House.

 <i>Child, what should you like to do?</i>